 Partition a collection into smaller collections.
 This article describes how to partition a collections into a given number of smaller collections.

-1. Partition a collection
+1. Partition a Collection

-2. Partition collection in Java
+2. Partition Collection in Java

 2.1.
 Implementation

-Create a Java project "de.vogella.algorithms.partitioncollection".
+Create a Java project named com.vogella.algorithms.partitioncollection

 Create the following program.

-package de.vogella.algorithms.partitioncollection;
+package com.vogella.algorithms.partitioncollection;

 import java.util.AbstractList;